Azure/azure-powershell/CONTRIBUTING.md

 - Pull request includes test coverage for the included changes
 - Tests must use xunit, and should either use Moq to mock management client calls, or use the scenario test framework
-- PowerShell scripts used in tests must not use hard-coded values for location
+- Test code should not contain hard coded values for resource names, resource locations, subscriptions, tenants, or similar values.
+Test scripts, when run live, should be executable using any subscription and any location in Azure
-- PowerShell scripts used in tests should not do any necessary setup as part of the test or suite setup, and should not use hard-coded values for existing resources
+- PowerShell scripts used in tests must do any necessary setup as part of the test or suite setup, and should not use hard-coded values for existing resources
 - Test should not use App.config files for settings
 - Tests should use the built-in PowerShell functions for generating random names when unique names are necessary - this will store names in the test recording
 - Tests should use `Start-Sleep` to pause rather than `Thread.Sleep`